giancarlovisconti/giancarlovisconti.github.io/research.md

 [7] "Handling Limited Overlap in Observational Studies with Cardinality Matching" (with Jose R. Zubizarreta). [[Paper]](/pdfs/Visconti and Zubizarreta.2017.Handling.pdf) [[Appendix]](/pdfs/Visconti and Zubizarreta.2017.Handling_appendix.pdf)

+[8] "Re-evaluating the Role of Ideology in Chile." [[Paper]](/pdfs/Visconti.2018.Chile_ideology.pdf) [[Appendix]](/pdfs/Visconti.2018.Chile_ideology_appendix.pdf)

-[8] "After the Flood: Natural Disasters and Electoral Choices in Chile."  [[Paper]](/pdfs/Visconti.2018.Floods.pdf) [[Appendix]](/pdfs/Visconti.2018.Floods_appendix.pdf)
+[9] "After the Flood: Natural Disasters and Electoral Choices in Chile."  [[Paper]](/pdfs/Visconti.2018.Floods.pdf) [[Appendix]](/pdfs/Visconti.2018.Floods_appendix.pdf)

-[9] "Self-Interested Citizens: How Disaster Victims Modify their Political Priorities."
+[10] "Self-Interested Citizens: How Disaster Victims Modify their Political Priorities."
 [[Paper]](/pdfs/Visconti.2018.Priorities.pdf) [[Appendix]](/pdfs/Visconti.2018.Priorities_appendix.pdf)

-[10] "Vice or Virtue?
-The Electoral Evaluation of Different Forms of Corruption" (with Isabela Mares). [[Abstract]](/pdfs/Mares and Visconti.2017.Abstract_2.pdf)

 ## Work in Progress

+[11] "Vice or Virtue?
+The Electoral Evaluation of Different Forms of Corruption" (with Isabela Mares).

-[11] "Ending Caste-Based Discrimination in Public Policy" (with Chao-yo Cheng, Ryan Kennedy, and Johannes Urpelainen).
+[12] "Ending Caste-Based Discrimination in Public Policy" (with Chao-yo Cheng, Ryan Kennedy, and Johannes Urpelainen).

-[12] "Who Pays for Crime?
+[13] "Who Pays for Crime?
 Criminal Violence and Accountability in Latin America" (with Miguel Carreras).

-[13] "Who is the Distributor?
+[14] "Who is the Distributor?
 Explaining Variation in Transfers to Local Governments."

-[14] "The Long-Term Effects of Historical Events: Evidence from the 1988 Chilean Plebiscite."
+[15] "The Long-Term Effects of Historical Events: Evidence from the 1988 Chilean Plebiscite."